tessapower/tessapower.github.io/docs/about.md

 Want the short version?
 [Here's my résumé](/resume.pdf).

 <img alt="Me!" src="/images/profile-photo.png" width="200" style="float:left;vertical-align:middle;margin:20px 10px"/>
-I'm a software engineer studying computer science and graphics at Victoria University of Wellington.
+I'm a software engineer with a special interest in computer graphics.
 We'll get along great if you like C++, dogs, or terrible puns!

 In a previous life, I worked at tech startups big and small!
-I worked together with the CTO of [YR](https://thisisyr.com) to transition their development teams (distributed across New York, San Francisco, London, Hong Kong, and Tokyo) to Agile and improve how their teams work remotely across timezones.
+I worked together with the CTO of [YR](https://thisisyr.com) to transition their development teams (distributed across New York, San Francisco, London, Hong Kong, and Tokyo) to Agile processes and improve how their teams work remotely across timezones.
 I'm a Scrum Alliance Certified Product Owner, and have years of experience working remotely and in teams.

 I'm certified by the ISTQB as a Foundation level tester, and through experience I have an appreciation for software testing and quality control;